James Ashby: Media advisor

 After the scandal, Ashby retreated to Yeppoon, where he worked as a signwriter and pilot.

 When details of Ashby's sexual harassment allegations first became known in 2012, ABC Television's current affairs program 7.30 aired allegations that Ashby had been involved in a relationship with a fifteen-year-old boy in Townsville, Queensland.
 The program reported that the boy, prompted by media coverage of Ashby's allegations, sent an email to Peter Slipper detailing the relationship he had with Ashby.
-It also aired contents of a Facebook message that Ashby allegedly sent back to the young man previously, just prior to commencing his role as media advisor.
+It also aired contents of a Facebook message that Ashby allegedly sent back to the boy previously, just prior to commencing his role as media advisor.
 The program also reported that Peter Slipper had encouraged the boy to go to the police, but a few weeks later, Slipper himself wrote to Queensland Police Commissioner Bob Atkinson about the allegations, and forwarded on the email and the Facebook message.
 In a statement, the Queensland Police Service said they were in the process of determining whether any person was wanting to make an official complaint and whether there was enough evidence for prosecution.

 When his claims drew criticism from politicians, Ashby lodged a complaint with the Australian Human Rights Commission.
-His lawyers complained in May 2012 that Senator Bob Carr had tweeted that their client "seems more rehearsed than a kabuki actor", and that Senator Barnaby Joyce told media he was "only slightly less dodgy than Slipper".
+His lawyers complained in May 2012 that senator and foreign minister Bob Carr had tweeted that their client "seems more rehearsed than a kabuki actor", and that senator Barnaby Joyce told media he was "only slightly less dodgy than Slipper".